AGSun-FMP/CP_SemiSupCon/README.md

-# Semi-supervised contrastive learning for bioactivity prediction using Cell Painting data
+# Semisupervised Contrastive Learning for Bioactivity Prediction Using Cell Painting Image Data

-This repo contains the code to train SemiSupCon models and extract features from cell painting data for bioactivity prediction.
-We used the loss function from the [Supervised Contrastive learning paper](https://arxiv.org/abs/2004.11362).
+This repo contains the code to reproduce results from our paper [Semisupervised Contrastive Learning for Bioactivity Prediction Using Cell Painting Image Data](https://pubs.acs.org/doi/10.1021/acs.jcim.4c00835#).
+In this work, we demonstrate the application of SemiSupCon models for extracting meaningful features from Cell Painting data, to facilitate acurate bioactivity prediction.
+We used the loss functions from the [Supervised Contrastive learning paper](https://arxiv.org/abs/2004.11362).

 <p align="center">
   <img src="figures/overview.png" width="900">